allvpv/website/content/haotic-journey-through-envvars/index.md

 as Python (when you use `subprocess.exec`), or C library `execl` function, etc.
 And this is what you expect to happen: the variables are inherited by the child process.
 That's the point – to keep track of the `environment`.

+> What tools do *not* explicitly pass the environment down?
+>
+> For example, the `login` executable, which is used when signing onto a
+> system, sets up a fresh environment for the child processes.

 ## Where are they going?